michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
-• Publishing: Source codes, equations, supports, programs, libraries, pages, scripts, configs, etc.
+• Publishing: Source codes, equations, programs, libraries, pages, scripts, configs, supports, infos, tips, helps, tricks, ideas, pictures, designs, etc.

 • Publisher: GitHub.

 • Author: Michaël André Franiatte.

-• Copyrights: All rights reserved, no permissions granted.
+• Copyrights: All rights reserved, no permissions granted, on any publishing of author by the way.

 • Licence: Not open source, author retains all rights, and no one may reproduce or create derivative works.